 Here are a few of the main benefits:

 Nothing makes people happier than a hassle-free experience.
 And when employees are happy, it shows in their work.

 In fact, a recent research paper published by the University of Oxford’s Saïd Business School showed a 13% increase in productivity among happy workers.

-"There seems to be considerable room for improvement in the happiness of employees while they are at work," noted Oxford Associate Professor Jan-Emmanuel De Neve, one of the authors of the paper.
-"While this clearly in the interest of workers themselves, our analysis suggests it is also in the interests of their employers."
+“There seems to be considerable room for improvement in the happiness of employees while they are at work,” noted Oxford Associate Professor Jan-Emmanuel De Neve, one of the authors of the paper.
+“While this (is) clearly in the interest of workers themselves, our analysis suggests it is also in the interests of their employers.”

 Enterprises are slowly catching on to the notion that employee satisfaction is critical — especially when it comes to digital transformation initiatives.
 Forty-four percent of responding executives consider increasing employee efficiency and productivity key in their organizations’ digital strategies, according to a 2018 survey written by the Economist Intelligence Unit.

 Because when it comes to fulfilling business goals and driving better outcomes, happy workers make all the difference.